tjcarney89/swift-dictionary-readme-ios-0217/README.md

 Dictionaries have similar limits.
 In a `Dictionary`, all of the _keys_ have to be the same type, and all of the _values_ have to be the same type.
 Keys need not be the same type as values, though.
 For example, keys could be `Int`s and values could be `String`s, and that would be fine.

-You can get a sense of this by examing what Xcode reports as the type of a variable.
-In your playground, <kbd>Option</kbd>-click on your `favoriteWords` variable.
+You can get a sense of this by examining what Xcode reports as the type of a variable.
+In your playground, Option-click on your `favoriteWords` variable.
 You'll see this popup:

 ![Dictionary type](https://s3.amazonaws.com/learn-verified/dictionary-type.png)